hydraulic-institute/edb/readme.md

 ### Tables
 All pages can contain blocks for tabular data.
 Tabular data is entered into the EDB by supplying CSV files, and referencing them within the page.
 If the data table has US and Metric values, two CSV files can be specified, and the platform will select the correct one based on the chosen unit set of the user.

+**Updating the Piping Materials Data for the Friction Loss Calculator and Tables in Section IV** - Please refer to the readme.pdf in the `kb/friction-loss` folder.

 **Important** - while HTML supports tables, using them directly will be extremely error-prone, and you will not be able to take advantage of the unit conversions and formatting that the EDB will give you.

 Instead, tables are supported via a *custom extenstion* to markdown sysntax.
 To include a table, you must define a `=|=` line, followed by